PaulBenHill/cyclops/README.md

   -i, --interval \<Time in seconds between combat sessions for DPS reports\>
   -o, --outputdir \<Directory where you want the reports written.
 Defaults to "output"\>
   -a, --address \<IP address the web server should use.
 Defaults to 127.0.0.1\>
-  -p, --outputdir \<Port number the web server should use.
+  -p, --port \<Port number the web server should use.
 Defaults to 11227\>
   -h, --help Print help
   -V, --version